Nano Tattoo LV

 Common questions about our nano tattoo services, process, and what to expect.

-Microblading and Machine Nano Brows are both forms of brow tattooing, the difference is in their application.
-To simplify things as much as possible, microblading is done by creating hairstrokes using a small blade to essentially create papercuts in the skin.
-Pigment is then rubbed into these cuts & left to heal to in theory create tattooed hairstrokes.
-Google a video demonstration if you want the visual.
-Main issue with this technique is the high risk of forming scar tissue, even after just one appointment.
-Scar tissue formation is permanently altering how the skin looks and behaves, including how easily that skin will be able to be re-tattooed in the future.
-The other issue with traditional microblading is how the artist has no control over saturation.
-There’s no building up the color slowly.. just cut, rub pigment in, and done.
-That’s full saturation right away that can lead to a healed color that’s too bold/dark and ages poorly.
-If you’re looking for a subtle, long-lasting result, you’re setting yourself to need removal sooner rather than later.
-This, in combination with it being done on the wrong skin type, is what leads to stroke blurring & migration where you lose crucial spacing between each individual stroke.
-It can end up looking like a filled-in powder brow tattoo after 6 months to a year.
-Machine Nano Brows are not done with a manual blade, they’re done with a tattoo machine using a single, thin needle.
-Think of how a sewing machine needle pokes in and out.
-I start off super light, barely depositing any color, and building it slowly in each pass.
-I’m in full control of how much I want to saturate individual strokes, I can create more realistic dimension by using different sized needles, and most importantly, no cutting open the skin which means a gentler healing process and protecting your skin in the long run.
+Traditional microblading is done using a small blade dipped in ink to essentially create tiny papercuts in the skin.
+Main issue with this technique is the high risk of forming scar tissue & how the artist has little control over saturation.
+Full saturation right away can lead to a healed color that’s too dark & ages poorly.
+This, in combination with the wrong skin type is what also leads to blurring & migration.
+Machine Nano Brows are done with a tattoo machine using a single, thin needle.
+(Similar to how a sewing machine needle pokes in and out).
+I start off light & build color gradually in each pass.
+I can create more realistic dimension by using different sized needles, & most importantly, no cutting open the skin which means a gentler healing process & protecting your skin in the long run.

 Yes, this is a tattoo.
-Only difference between tattoos on the body and tattoos on the face is that your facial skin regenerates at faster rate than other areas of the body so things can lighten/soften over time (why things get refreshed or “touched-up” ever so often) but at the end of the day you should go into this with the mindset of it being permanent.
+Only difference between tattoos on the body & tattoos on the face is that your facial skin is thinner & regenerates at faster rate so things can lighten/soften over time (why it get refreshed or “touched-up” every few years) but at the end of the day you should go into this with the mindset of it being permanent.
 If the idea of permanence scares you, a tattoo may not be for you.
 This is used as a more permanent solution for hairloss or aesthetic change than constant makeup application, brow dyeing, or tinting.
-Most importantly thing to remember is that a tattoo lives INSIDE the skin while real hair grows out of it.
-Meaning that no matter how talented the artist is, no matter how realistic it may look while it’s fresh, it is still a tattoo and has to be seen through the lens of the skin.
-It will never look exactly like real natural hair that grows out of your body.
-That being said, these services are meant to enhance your natural features and pull everything together, not be a distraction.
-I stay as close to your natural shape as possible while still making tweaks to symmetry and density.
-It heals like a soft borderless shadow and that darker background is what makes your brows seem fuller.
-Perfect for anyone looking to save time on daily makeup, fill-in problem areas, or restore definition/shape lost due to aging, medical conditions, or over-plucking.
+Most important thing to remember is that a tattoo lives INSIDE the skin while real hair grows out of it.
+It still has to be seen through the lens of the skin so it will never look exactly like real natural hair that grows out of your body.

-Every initial appointment begins with a thorough consultation where we talk about your desired outcome and explain what technique(s) will get you there.
-It's always helpful to bring pictures of what you do and don't like to better lead me in the right direction.
+Every initial appointment begins with a thorough consultation where we talk about your desired outcome.
+It's always helpful to bring pictures of what you do & don't like to better lead me in the right direction.
 After taking some photos, I’ll begin the mapping process where I'll draw your new shape/hairstrokes in pencil.
-This will give you a general idea of what the end result will look like.
-Once we’ve collaborated and you've approved of the drawing, I'll mix your custom colors and we'll begin the tattoo which normally takes around 1.5-2 hours.
-Once your new brows are complete, I'll take some more photos, review your aftercare instructions with you in detail, schedule your touchup appointment, and provide you with supplies you'll need for proper healing.
+Once we’ve collaborated & you've approved of the drawing, I'll mix your custom colors & we'll begin the tattoo which normally takes around 1.5-2 hours.
+Once your new brows are complete, I'll review your aftercare instructions with you in detail, schedule your touchup appointment, & provide you with supplies you'll need for proper healing.

-The brows will go through various stages throughout the healing process that you cannot interupt and it’s why I advise against going on vacation or a special event right after getting them done, for at least two weeks.
-Immediately after the appointment, you may experience a mild sunburn sensation over the brow area.
+The brows will go through various stages throughout the healing process & it’s why I advise against going on vacation or a special event right after getting them done for at least two weeks.
+Immediately after the session, you will experience a mild sunburn sensation over the brow area.
 This is normal but only temporary.
-The color will appear bold on the first day since the ink is fresh, but keep in mind that it will lighten significantly (20-40%) once healed.
-On the second day, the color may look a shade darker due minor swelling and redness, this is normal after a tattoo and will not stay that way.
-Over the following days, starting around Day 5 you may experience some light flaking as the skin heals, still normal.
-The flaking can last 10-14 days.
+The color will appear bold at first since it’s fresh, but keep in mind that it will soften significantly (20-40%) once healed.
+The color will look a shade darker on the 2nd day due minor swelling and redness, this is normal after a tattoo & won’t stay that way.
+Around Day 5 you may experience some light flaking & the flaking can last 10-14 days.
 It's crucial you follow aftercare instructions carefully to ensure optimal results.
-Final healed color will be visible at around 4-5 weeks so patience is key.
-Refer to my ‘Care’ page for full aftercare instructions but I will always go over those details in depth at the end of your actual appointment.
+Final healed color will be visible at around 5-6 weeks.

 Pain is obviously subjective and varies person to person but clients describe moments of slight discomfort rather than actual pain.
 On a scale of 1–10, the common rating is a 2 or 3 but I’ll put it to you this way: 95% of my clients end up falling asleep while I'm working on them so pain should truly be the least of your worries.
 I also apply a numbing agent a couple times during the procedure to keep you super comfortable, just be sure to make me aware of any allergies or lidocaine sensitivity.